The Nitrogen Cycle: Of Microbes and Men

 Nitrogen (N) is an essential component of DNA, RNA, and proteins, the building blocks of life.
 All organisms require nitrogen to live and grow.
 Although the majority of the air we breathe is N2, most of the nitrogen in the atmosphere is unavailable for use by organisms.
-This is because the strong triple bond between the N atoms in N2molecules makes it relatively inert.
-In fact, in order for plants and animals to be able to use nitrogen, N2 gas must first be converted to more a chemically available form such as ammonium (NH4+), nitrate (NO3-), or organic nitrogen (e.g. urea - (NH2)2CO).
-The inert nature of N2means that biologically available nitrogen is often in short supply in natural ecosystems, limiting plant growth and biomass accumulation.
+This is because the strong triple bond between the N atoms in N2molecules makes it relatively inert, or unreactive, whereas organisms need reactive nitrogen to be able to incorporate it into cells.
+In order for plants and animals to be able to use nitrogen, N2 gas must first be converted to more a chemically available form such as ammonium (NH4+), nitrate (NO3-), or organic nitrogen (e.g. urea - (NH2)2CO).
+The inert nature of N2 means that biologically available nitrogen is often in short supply in natural ecosystems, limiting plant growth.

-Five main processes cycle nitrogen through the biosphere, atmosphere, and geosphere: nitrogen fixation, nitrogen uptake (organismal growth), nitrogen mineralization (decay), nitrification, and denitrification.
+Five main processes cycle nitrogen through the biosphere, atmosphere, and geosphere: nitrogen fixation, nitrogen uptake through organismal growth, nitrogen mineralization through decay, nitrification, and denitrification.
 Microorganisms, particularly bacteria, play major roles in all of the principal nitrogen transformations.
-As microbially mediated processes, these nitrogen transformations tend to occur faster than geological processes like plate motion, a very slow, purely physical process that is a part of the carbon cycle.
+Because these processes are microbially mediated, or controlled by microorganisms, these nitrogen transformations tend to occur faster than geological processes like plate motion, a very slow, purely physical process that is a part of the carbon cycle.
 Instead, rates are affected by environmental factors that influence microbial activity, such as temperature, moisture, and resource availability.

-N2 NH4+Nitrogen fixation is the process wherein N2 is converted to ammonium, essential because it is the only way that organisms can attain nitrogen directly from the atmosphere.
-Certain bacteria, for example those among the genusRhizobium, are the only organisms that fix nitrogen through metabolic processes.
+Nitrogen fixation is the process wherein N2 is converted to ammonium, or NH4+.
+This is the only way that organisms can attain nitrogen directly from the atmosphere; the few that can do this are called nitrogen fixing organisms.
+Certain bacteria, including those among the genusRhizobium, are able to fix nitrogen (or convert it to ammonium) through metabolic processes, analogous to the way mammals convert oxygen to CO2 when they breathe.
 Nitrogen fixing bacteria often form symbiotic relationships with host plants.
-This symbiosis is well-known to occur in the legume family of plants (e.g. beans, peas, and clover).
+This symbiosis is well-known to occur in the legume family of plants (e.g., beans, peas, and clover).
 In this relationship, nitrogen fixing bacteria inhabit legume root nodules (Figure 2) and receive carbohydrates and a favorable environment from their host plant in exchange for some of the nitrogen they fix.
 There are also nitrogen fixing bacteria that exist without plant hosts, known as free-living nitrogen fixers.
-In aquatic environments, blue-green algae (really a bacteria called cyanobacteria) is an important free-living nitrogen fixer.
+In aquatic environments, blue-green algae (really a bacteria called cyanobacteria) are an important free-living nitrogen fixer.

-In addition to nitrogen fixing bacteria, high-energy natural events such as lightning, forest fires, and even hot lava flows can cause the fixation of smaller, but significant amounts of nitrogen (Figure 3).
+In addition to nitrogen fixing bacteria, high-energy natural events such as lightning, forest fires, and even hot lava flows can cause the fixation of smaller, but significant, amounts of nitrogen.
 The high energy of these natural phenomena can break the triple bonds of N2molecules, thereby making individual N atoms available for chemical transformation.